Yi-Hung-Lin/NIM_on_Yugipedia/README.md

 def get_all_links(url: str) -> List[str]:
     """
+    Description:
         Extracts all the links from a given URL's HTML content.
     Args:
         url: The URL of the document.
     Returns:
         A list of URLs found in the document.
     """

     try:
         response = requests.get(url, headers=headers)
         if response.status_code == 403: